-At the recent 2019 convention for the Society of Interventional Radiologists, we got some exciting news: UFE is just as effective a treatment for fibroids as myomectomy surgery!
+we We’ve got some exciting news: UFE is just as effective at treating fibroids as myomectomy surgery!

-Uterine fibroids are muscular tumors that develop in the wall of the uterus; they’re typically non-cancerous, and may sometimes go unnoticed by the women in whom they have developed.
-Symptomatic women may experience heavy menstrual bleeding, frequent urination and pain during sex, among other complications.
-Fibroids can also make it more difficult for women to become or remain pregnant.
+Uterine fibroids are muscular tumors that develop in the wall of the uterus.
+They’re typically non-cancerous, and may go unnoticed by some women.
+Symptoms of fibroids include heavy menstrual bleeding, frequent urination and pain during sex.
+Women with fibroids may also have a hard time becoming or remaining pregnant.

 Many women are told that a hysterectomy (surgical removal of the uterus) is the answer to troubling fibroid symptoms.
 But women who don’t want to have a hysterectomy have to choose between other treatment options, including Uterine Fibroid Embolization and Myomectomy.
 UFE involves threading a thin tube into the blood vessel that supplies a fibroid tumor.
-Then, small plastic or gel particles are injected into the blood vessel to block it permanently, which causes the fibroid to shrink over time.
-Myomectomy, in contrast, involves surgical removal of a fibroid tumor; it is considered a more invasive treatment plan but may be a better option for women who want to become pregnant after fibroids.
+Then, we permanently block the blood vessel with an injection of small plastic or gel particles.
+That blockage causes fibroids to shrink over time.
+Myomectomy, in contrast, involves surgical removal of a fibroid tumor.
+It’s a more invasive treatment, but may be a better option for women who still want to become pregnant.

-In this new study, researchers looked at data from 950 women, half of whom had UFE and half who had a myomectomy to treat fibroids.
-The women were followed for an average of seven years after their procedures.
+In this study, researchers looked at data from 950 women, half of whom had UFE and half who had a myomectomy to treat fibroids.
+Both groups of women gave health updates for the following seven years.

 Study author Dr. Jemianne Bautista-Jia said, “The two treatments were comparably effective [and] UFE resulted in more favorable outcomes.”
-Additionally, the radiology resident at Kaiser Permanente Los Angeles Medical Center noted, that there was less pain and shorter recovery times for the women who had UFE.
-Those women also reported a greater improvement in relief from heavy bleeding.
+Additionally, the radiology resident at Kaiser Permanente Los Angeles Medical Center noted, women who had UFE had less pain and shorter recovery times.
+Those women also reported greater relief from heavy bleeding.